-A Queen’s University Belfast-led global collaboration which detected only the second minimoon ever recorded earlier this year has confirmed that many more will be found in the next decade.
+A global collaboration led by a research fellow from the School of Mathematics and Physics which detected only the second minimoon ever recorded earlier this year has confirmed that many more will be found in the next decade.

 Minimoons are small asteroids temporarily captured in Earth’s orbit before they are flung back out into space.

-Grigori Fedorets, a postdoctoral research fellow from the Astrophysics Research Centre at Queen’s who led the multi-telescope observational campaign, described the sighting of the minimoon on 15 February as “a rare treat for astronomers”.
+Grigori Fedorets, a postdoctoral research fellow from the Astrophysics Research Centre in the School of Mathematics and Physics who led the multi-telescope observational campaign, described the sighting of the minimoon on 15 February as “a rare treat for astronomers”.

 2020 CD3 was discovered on February 15 2020 with a 1.5m telescope by Kacper Wierzchos and Teddy Pruyne on the Catalina Sky Survey, operating out of the University of Arizona’s Lunar and Planetary Laboratory.